 Welcome to Superstar Arts

-Superstar Arts is a not for profit Community Interest Company based in Worthing, West Sussex.
+Superstar Arts is a registered charity based in Worthing, West Sussex.
 We are committed to delivering high quality, meaningful creative projects for young people and adults with learning disabilities.

 Please explore our website to get a feel for who we are, what we offer